elliotcapell/region-lock-enforcer/README.md

 - It will be automatically selected, but you can also select a different region from the list to activate it

 ### To create a region:
-- Select Create New Region and give it a name
+- Click the '+' button in the Select Region section and give it a name
-- You automatically enter editing mode
+- You can then add a border, and modify the Teleport Allow List
 - Ensure your Toggle Editor Hotkey is set in the settings

 #### To draw the border: